Administrative charges for prize

 An original article on a psychiatric topic of approximately 1,000 words, aimed at the general public and suitable for publication in a national/local newspaper, lay journal, or on the web.

-Entries will be judged on their readability, originality and newsworthiness from the viewpoint of the general public or lay reader, by chosen members of the College’s Public Education Committee.
+Entries will be judged on their readability, originality and newsworthiness from the viewpoint of the general public or lay reader, by chosen members of the College’s Public Engagement Committee.

 Entries should indicate whether they have been edited for publication.

-Members who submit entries for the Morris Markowe Prize will be considered for membership of the Public Education Editorial Board.
+Members who submit entries for the Morris Markowe Prize will be considered for membership of the Public Engagement Editorial Board.

 This Board produces the College's award-winning mental health information materials.